 - Young Lakes – a 7 mile moderate backpack trail that gives you access to Mt Conness, Ragged Peaks climbs, plus three lakes ( two that are surrounded by trees great for hammock hangs.

-- Echo Lake – Located off trail south of Upper Cathedral Lake – Echo Lake is set in a meadow basin below Echo peaks and the West edge of Matthes Crest.
+- Echo Lake – Located off trail south of Upper Cathedral Lake – Echo Lake is set in a meadow basin below Echo peaks.
 Perfect location for exploring and hanging a hammock in a tree lined meadow location.

-- Boothe Lake – Located just below the Vogelsang High camp Boothe lake has plenty of space to spread out around the lake and fewer crowds than Vogelsang camp area.
+- Boothe Lake – Located just below the Vogelsang High camp Boothe lake has plenty of space to spread out around the lake.